akos-almasi/Portfolio/SQL/README.md

-# Data Engineering Term 1
+# Data Engineering SQL project

 A quick overview what I did in the Term 1 project.